Tim113/coding_practices/text-analysis/README.md

 After the text classification, `script.R` may use from functions in `src` to explore, tabulate or visualise the resulting variables.

+## Text Analysis Libraries

+To have access to a simple text classification library which will suffice for the majority of our text analytics projects, let one of the github admins know such that we can add you to a the repo.

+For more complicated text analysis, investigate `tidytext` or `termco`.

 ### Automatic and Manual classifiers